hzxszsk/url-template/README.md

 # url-template
-a template engine for web url
+use a url template to resolve your different data